TERMS & CONDITIONS

-6.1 All materials, equipment and tools, drawings, specifications and data supplied by the Company to the Client (including all Documents, information, and materials provided by the Company to the Client relating to the Services which existed either before or after commencement of the Contract) shall, until payment in full of all sums owed to the Company by the Client in accordance with clause 4 herein, be and remain the exclusive property of the Company, but shall be held by the Client in safe custody at its own risk and maintained and kept in good condition by the Client until returned to the Company, and shall not be disposed of or used other than in accordance with the Company's written instructions or authorisation.
+6.1 All materials, equipment and tools, drawings, specifications and data supplied by the Company to the Client (including all documents, information, and materials provided by the Company to the Client relating to the Services which existed either before or after the commencement of the Contract) shall, until payment in full of all sums owed to the Company by the Client in accordance with clause 4 herein, be and remain the exclusive property of the Company, but shall be held by the Client in safe custody at its own risk and maintained and kept in good condition by the Client until returned to the Company, and shall not be disposed of or used other than in accordance with the Company’s written instructions or authorisation.

-6.2 Copies (insofar as is possible) of any of the aforesaid materials, equipment and tools, drawings, specifications and data (including all Documents, information, and materials relating to the Services), but only in an anonymous form, can be made available to the Client on request and on payment of an additional charge.
+6.2 Copies (insofar as is possible) of any of the aforesaid materials, equipment and tools, drawings, specifications and data (including all documents, information, and materials relating to the Services), but only in an anonymous form, can be made available to the Client on request and on payment of an additional charge.

 7. CLIENT’S OBLIGATIONS